kubernetes/website/docs/tasks/administer-cluster/kms-provider.md

 * etcd v3 or later is required

-*The KMS provider is alpha in Kubernetes version 1.10.0, which means that it may change without notice.
-You may be required to decrypt your data prior to upgrading to 1.11.0
+{% assign for_k8s_version="v1.10" %}{% include feature-state-alpha.md %}

 {% endcapture %}

 {% capture steps %}

 The KMS encryption provider uses an envelope encryption scheme to encrypt data in etcd.
-The Key encryption keys (KEKs) are stored and managed in a remote KMS.
+The data is encrypted using a data encryption key (DEK); a new DEK is generated for each encryption.
+The DEKs are encrypted with a key encryption key (KEK) that is stored and managed in a remote KMS.
 The KMS provider uses gRPC to communicate with a specific KMS plugin.
 The KMS plugin, which is implemented as a gRPC server and deployed on the same host(s) as the Kubernetes master(s), is responsible for all communication with the remote KMS.

 ## Configuring the KMS provider

-To configure a KMS provider on the API server, include a provider of type kms in the providers array in the encryption configuration file and set the following properties:
+To configure a KMS provider on the API server, include a provider of type ```kms``` in the providers array in the encryption configuration file and set the following properties:

   * `name`: Display name of the KMS plugin.
   * `endpoint`: Listen address of the gRPC server (KMS plugin).
-The endpoint is a UNIX domain socket connection.
+The endpoint is a UNIX domain socket.
   * `cachesize`: Number of data encryption keys (DEKs) to be cached in the clear.
-DEKs are used in Envelope encryption.
+When cached, DEKs can be used without another call to the KMS; whereas DEKs that are not cached require a call to the KMS to unwrap..

 See [Understanding the encryption at rest configuration.](/docs/tasks/administer-cluster/encrypt-data)